mensago/mensagod/README.md

 # mensagod: server-side daemon for the [Mensago](https://mensago.org) online communications platform

-mensagod provides identity services and data storage and synchronization for Mensago client applications.
+**mensagod** (pronounced *mehn-sa-go-DEE*) provides identity services and data storage and synchronization for Mensago client applications.
 It is written in Go and is released under the MIT license.

 ## Description

 This is the reference implementation of the server for the Mensago platform.
-Its role is to provide message delivery services and user device synchronization.
+Its role is to provide strong identity assurances, digital certificate hosting, message delivery services, and user device synchronization.

 The server daemon isn't dramatically different from other database-based applications.
 It sits on top of PostgreSQL, runs as a non-privileged user, stores files in a dedicated directory, and listens on the network.
-The main server code is written in Go, but ancillary utilities are written in Python to keep the build simple.
+The main server code was written in Go, but is currently being rewritten in Kotlin for a number of reasons, among them, stability.

 ## Contributing